 On October 20, 2017, the DTI published the proposed administrative regulatory requirements for imported fish and fishery products and canned meat products regulated under the National Regulator for Compulsory Specifications Act No. 5 of 2008 (Click here to download the proposed regulation).
 The proposed regulatory requirements cover the general requirements, handling of specific consignments, handling of non-compliances, application for approval of the product, and the health guarantees for imported fish and fishery products and canned meat products regulated under the NRCS.
-The comment period opened on October 20 and will close on December 29, 2017.
+The comment period opened on October 20 and closed on December 29, 2017.
+This regulation is still to be finalized.